unioncredit/union-vouchers/README.md

 # Union Bulk Voucher

-Send an empty 0 MATIC transaction to one of the following addresses to recieve a vouch
+Send an empty 0 MATIC transaction (setting gas limit to 300k) to one of the following addresses to recieve a vouch

 ## Vouchers